g

 But contrary to the sleeping "Dresden Venus," Titian’s Venus is alert, reclining on a bed with silk sheets.
 She is holding flowers in her right hand while her dog is asleep at her feet, and her maidservants are moving about the house.
 She is staring at us, or the artist, Titian.

 Centuries later, the Impressionist Manet (1832-1883) painted the very controversial "Olympia."
 It was considered indecent when exhibited at the 1865 Salon.
 The model was Victorine Meurent, Manet's model and companion, but he called her "Olympia."
-Once again, the subject is nude, reclining on a bed with satin sheets.
+Once again, the subject is naked, reclining on a bed with satin sheets.
 Her maid brings her the many flowers that are gifts from her admirers.
 And again, her focus is on us, or the artist, Manet.
 She is very much akin to the actress of today, posing for the paparazzi.
 It was said that Manet was inspired by the women who bathed by the river.

-Ingres (1790-1867) captures the ideal female nude with his "Odalisque."
+Ingres (1790-1867) captures the ideal female with his "Odalisque."
 This name is from the Turkish word "odaliq," for chambermaid or maidservant.
 What a role reversal we have here!
 Instead of a woman with a maidservant, the woman is the chambermaid herself.
 Ingres elevated her social status with the stroke of a paintbrush.

 Have you noticed how Ingres adds an extra vertebrae to the backbone of his Odalisque?